Inside My Mind: A Therapist’s Blog

 Lost?
 Disrupted?
 Struggling?: Understanding Grief and How to Get Help

 Grief hits hard.
 It disrupts the brain's emotional control center, scrambling the circuits for happiness and connection.
 This throws a wave of raw emotions – sadness, anger, emptiness – at you after any loss.
 Even the dread you feel when you know a loss is coming, like caring for a terminally ill loved one, can trigger this emotional storm.
-That's anticipatory grief.
-And for some, the intense emotions linger, making daily life a struggle – that's complicated grief.
-This post dives into the science behind grief, offering tools and resources to help you navigate this difficult journey.
+And for some, the intensity lingers.
+Read on for the science behind grief and tools and resources to help you cope.

 Many people believe grief fades with time, neatly tucked away in the past.
-But loss can strike unexpectedly, leaving you struggling to function in the present.
+But loss can leave you struggling to function in the present.
 You might feel blindsided by a wave of emotions you don't understand, impacting your daily life in ways you can't control.
-As a grief specialist, I know death therapy, or grief counseling, isn't about time constraints or pretending you're "over it."
-It's a space to explore your feelings, make sense of your experience, and develop helpful coping mechanisms, right from the start.
+As a grief specialist, I know death therapy, or grief counseling, isn't about “moving on” or pretending you're "over it."
+It's a space to explore your feelings, make sense of your experience, and develop helpful coping mechanisms.
 We'll work together to find ways to integrate your grief and navigate this difficult time.
-Read more about Death Therapy and how I can support you.